Spaceman (Nick Jonas song): Background

 Jonas first dropped hints about his upcoming album on his social media in early February 2021.
 The singer officially kicked off the era on February 25 by releasing the lead single "Spaceman".
 The lyrics were widely considered to be about the COVID-19 pandemic.
 When asked about the title during an interview with Zane Lowe, he explained, "The key for me was trying to find a way to give this idea a persona, give it a name.
 So 'Spaceman' kind of came into my mind as I was thinking, 'What's the one thing that all of us have felt during this time?
 Completely disconnected from the world."

 Live performances

 On February 20, 2021, it was announced that he would appear on Saturday Night Live on February 27 to perform his new single.

 The performance included the single "Spaceman" and the second single of the album "This Is Heaven".

 Music video

 The music video was directed by Anthony Mandler and shows Jonas wandering a desolate planet where he lives in a futuristic mirrored abode.
 The foreboding cinematography by David Devlin was nominated for several awards.

 Nick Jonas unsuccessfully tries to get back home to his wife.
-Jonas' wife Priyanka Chopra makes appearances via a hologram and through screens he watches.
+Jonas' wife Priyanka Chopra Jonas makes appearances via a hologram and through screens he watches.
 The video was inspired by the COVID-19 lockdowns.